A flexible implementation of strong segregation theory for two dimensional ABC star terpolymer morphologies: Results

 In the existing literature on polymer phase separation, there is little discussion of the shape of local monomer domains and the curvature of their interfaces.
 Our SSP method allows us to visualize the domains and investigate the interfaces between them, both at the scale of the local monomer domains and at the scale of the tiles that make up the morphology.

+We first examine the shapes of SSPs in the multicore structures.
+As noted above, within each structure, SSPs with the same Schläfli symbol number triplets are not necessarily equivalent by symmetry, having different local environments.
+As illustrated in \cref{fig:ssps_after_minimisation}, this affects their area and shape in the structures after free energy minimization.
+For the $[8.6.4;8.4.6;8.6.6]$ morphology shown in \cref{fig:ssps_after_minimisation}(a), all $[8.6.4]$ SSPs are symmetrically equivalent and so take the same shape upon minimization; likewise for the $[8.4.6]$ SSPs.
+However, the $[8.6.6]$ SSPs fall into two classes, marked as $[8.6.6]^{*}$ (with a concave red--yellow edge) and $[8.6.6]^{**}$ (with a concave blue--yellow edge) in the figure.
+Similarly, for the $\Sigma$-phase in \cref{fig:ssps_after_minimisation}(b), there are two classes of $[10.8.4]$ and three classes of $[10.6.4]$ SSPs, each with different shapes in the minimised structure.

-As an example, at the level of the tile shapes, the initial configuration of the $\Sigma$-phase in \cref{fig:candidate_morphologies} contains two square and four equilateral triangle tiles, all with with straight edges.
+As we noted in the introduction, it is helpful for construction of the morphology to view the $\Sigma$-phase as being composed of square and triangular tiles.
+At the level of these tile shapes, the initial configuration of the $\Sigma$-phase in \cref{fig:candidate_morphologies} contains two square and four equilateral triangle tiles, all with with straight edges.
 Upon minimization, we obtain the morphology state given in \cref{fig:structure_morphology}(a).
 There are significant changes in the tile shapes: all edges of the square tiles curve inwards, and two edges of every triangle tile curve outwards.
 In \cref{fig:structure_morphology}(a), the original (unminimized) tile edges are straight black lines, and the tile edges after minimization are shown as dashed white lines.
 The edges between two adjacent triangles are straight, while the edges between triangle and square tiles curve towards the square tile.
 This is seen most clearly in the locations of the yellow domains, which are centred on the edges between two triangles, but are shifted towards the squares when they are between a triangle and a square.
 We observe the same effect for all value of the monomer compositions and interaction strengths, and for all morphologies that involve both square and triangle tiles.

 Zeng et al.~\cite{Zeng2023ACells} attribute the changes of the tile shapes (in a related system) to the difference in the number of core per unit area between the tiles: with edges of unit length, squares (with 8~cores) have 8 cores per unit area, while triangles (with 6~cores) have $24/\sqrt{3}\approx13.9$ cores per unit area.
 Balancing the stretching energies between these two requires squares to shrink and triangles to expand.
 This effect is seen in SCFT calculations \cite{LiW2010,Cody2024StableInteractions} and in the experimental results reported by Hayashida et al.~\cite{Hayashida2007a}, but was not remarked.